Overlay Mode

 -DCMAKE_INSTALL_PREFIX=<Your prefix of choice> # Optional

-The build and install steps are similar to the those used when configured as a normal project.
-Note that the build step takes much longer this time as clang will be built before building libllvmlibc.a.
+The build and install steps are the same as above, but the build step will take much longer since clang will be built before building libllvmlibc.a.

 $> ninja libc